codemariner/schemart/README.md

   * `indexes`: _optional_ - include index names in field comments.
   * `dataType`: _optional_ - include index names in field comments.
 * `excludeTables`: _optional_ array - A list of tables to exclude from type generation.
 * `enumsAsTypes`: _optional_ boolean - whether or not to generate enum values as a typescript enum or union literal type.
+This is not supported in mssql.
 * `content`: _optional_ - Custom content that will be inserted at the top of the generated ts file.
 * `typeMappings`: _optional_ - Map of database type names to target type information.
 Use this to provide custom type mapping from some database type.
 For example:
   ```yaml